inclavare-containers/inclavare-containers/hack/no-sgx-flc/README.md

 This page contains the information about how to re-enable no-FLC machines with SGX in-tree driver the latest SGX DCAP Linux Driver.

-If you still intend to use [legacy SGX out-of-tree Linux Driver (isgx)](https://github.com/intel/linux-sgx-driver), please skip the following sections read [this](https://github.com/alibaba/inclavare-containers/blob/master/hack/no-sgx-flc/README.md#for-isgx-linux-driver-users).
+If you still intend to use [legacy SGX out-of-tree Linux Driver (isgx)](https://github.com/intel/linux-sgx-driver), please skip the following sections and read [this](https://github.com/alibaba/inclavare-containers/blob/master/hack/no-sgx-flc/README.md#for-isgx-linux-driver-users).

 # Prerequisites